OpenSwitchNOS/openswitch-ops-docs/ops-release-process.md

 #### Readiness Review
 Release cycle start + 11 weeks

 The release manager will review readiness for all planned features with the feature owners at this time.
-Ahead of the Readiness Review, feature owners should review their approved proposals and for any items not considered ready for this review, proactively move those items into a future release window.
-Community members will identify those features that meet the full "Criteria for Completeness" (see below) and are ready for inclusion in the current release.
+Community members need to communicate the extent to which they meet the "Criteria for Completeness" and the estimated time to address the remaining gaps.
+The base expectation is that all gaps are addressed before the branch pull is triggered or the feature is likely to be moved to the next release cycle.
 Feature leads and repo owners must make sure that all the modified repos for a given feature are in a state where the completed and approved features for a given release can be clearly marked for inclusion in the release branch.

 #### Release Branch Pull
 Release cycle start + 13 weeks